 Figure 1.
-East Los Angeles District Service Area Boundaries
+Bakersfield District Service Area Boundaries

-Cal Water estimates the service area population was 150,729 in 2015.
-Service area population has been growing slowly at an annual rate of 0.1 percent for the past 15 years.
-Between the 2000 and 2010 Censuses, it grew at an average annual rate of 0.05 percent.
-Between 2010 and 2015, population growth increased to an average annual rate of 0.19 percent per year.
-Some of the increase in population growth over this period was caused by a reclassification of commercial accounts to multi-family accounts which started in 2011.
-At the time of finalizing this plan, this account reclassification is still ongoing and will continue to impact the population estimates for the service area.
-Going forward, service area population is projected to increase at a rate of 0.41 percent annually averaged through the 2040 planning horizon.
+Cal Water estimates the service area population was 278,488 in 2015.
+Service area population grew at an annual average rate of 1.6 percent since 2000.
+Between the 2000 and 2010 Censuses, population grew at an annual average rate of 1.9 percent.
+Between 2010 and 2015, population growth slowed to an average annual rate of 0.8 percent.
+The slowdown is thought to be partly due to the housing market collapse and subsequent recession that occurred in the latter part of the last decade.
+Housing development is resuming and population growth is projected to pick up over the next decade.